MAHE Manipal B.Sc Nursing 2025

 The energy of Satellite-

-When a satellite revolves around a planet in its orbit, it possesses both kinetic energy (due to orbital motion) and potential energy (due to its position against the gravitational pull of earth).
+When a satellite revolves around a planet in its orbit, it possesses both kinetic energy (due to orbital motion) and potential energy (due to its position against the gravitational pull of Earth).

-And these energies are given by
+These energies are given by

 Where